-California governor says earthquakes are a 'wakeup call'
+California Governor Says Earthquakes Are A 'Wakeup Call'

 RIDGECREST, Calif.
-(AP) — The two major earthquakes that hit Southern California should alert people across the nation of the need to be prepared for natural disasters, the state's governor said as officials expressed relief that the damages weren't worse.
+(AP) — Two major earthquakes that hit Southern California last week should be a warning to people nationwide to prepare for natural disasters, the state's governor said as officials expressed relief that the damage wasn't worse.

-Gov. Gavin Newsom said Saturday that governments must strengthen alert systems and building codes, and residents should make sure they know how to protect themselves during an earthquake.
+Gov. Gavin Newsom said Saturday that governments must strengthen alert systems and building codes and that residents should ensure they know how to protect themselves during an earthquake.

-"It is a wake-up call for the rest of the state and other parts of the nation, frankly," Newsom said at a news conference to update the public on the state's efforts to help the region hit by earthquakes on Thursday and Friday.
+"It is a wake-up call for the rest of the state and other parts of the nation, frankly," Newsom said at a news conference on the state's efforts to help the region hit by earthquakes Thursday and Friday.

-Friday's earthquake was the largest one Southern California in nearly 20 years.
-Officials voiced concerns about the possibility of major aftershocks in the days and even months to come.
+Friday night's earthquake was the largest in Southern California in nearly 20 years.
+Officials have voiced concerns about the possibility of major aftershocks in the days and even months to come, though the chances have dwindled.

-No fatalities or major injuries were reported after the 7.1-magnitude quake, which jolted an area from Sacramento to Mexico and prompted the evacuation of the Navy's largest single landholding, Naval Air Weapons Station China Lake in the Mojave Desert.
+No fatalities or major injuries were reported after the magnitude 7.1 quake, which jolted an area from Sacramento to Mexico and prompted the evacuation of the Navy's largest single landholding, Naval Air Weapons Station China Lake in the Mojave Desert.

-The quake struck at 8:19 p.m.
-Friday and was centered 11 miles (18 kilometers) from Ridgecrest, the same area of the desert where a 6.4-magnitude temblor hit on Thursday.
-It left behind cracked and burning buildings, broken roads, obstructed railroad tracks and leaking water and gas lines.
+The quake was centered 11 miles (18 kilometers) from Ridgecrest, the same area of the desert where a magnitude 6.4 temblor hit Thursday.
+It left behind cracked and burned buildings, broken roads, obstructed railroad tracks and leaking water and gas lines.

-The light damage was largely due to the remoteness of the area where the earthquake occurred, but Newsom cautioned after touring Ridgecrest that "it's deceiving, earthquake damage.
+The damage wasn't worse largely because of how remote the area is, but Newsom cautioned after touring Ridgecrest that "it's deceiving, earthquake damage.
 You don't notice it at first."

-Newsom estimated more than $100 million in economic damages and said President Donald Trump called him to offer federal support in the rebuilding effort.
+The Democratic governor estimated the damage at more than $100 million and said President Donald Trump called him to offer federal support.

 "He's committed in the long haul, the long run, to help support the rebuilding efforts," Newsom said of Trump.

-Only 28,000 people live in the Ridgecrest area, which is sandwiched between more populated areas of Southern California and Las Vegas' Clark County.
-But seismologists warned that the area could see up to 30,000 aftershocks over the next six months.
+Only 28,000 people live in the Ridgecrest area, which is sandwiched between more populated areas of Southern California and Clark County, where Las Vegas is located.
+Seismologists warned that the area could see up to 30,000 aftershocks over the next six months, though many of those will be too small for people to notice.

 April Hamlin said she was "already on edge" when the second quake rattled her Ridgecrest home.
 She and her three kids initially thought it was another aftershock.